Shanghai Covid crisis puts China tech on eggshells - NewsBreak

 Shanghai Covid crisis puts China tech on eggshells

-HONG KONG (Reuters Breakingviews) - Financial elites are confronting a once-unthinkable problem in modern China’s wealthiest city: widespread food shortages.
-Officials in Shanghai have called on Meituan and other food delivery apps to help feed the city’s 26 million residents under strict Covid-19 lockdowns.
+HONG KONG, April 11 (Reuters Breakingviews) - Financial elites are confronting a once-unthinkable problem in modern China’s wealthiest city: widespread food shortages.
+Officials in Shanghai have called on Meituan (3690.HK) and other food delivery apps to help feed the city’s 26 million residents under strict Covid-19 lockdowns .
 It’s a chance for the companies to win political brownie points and new users amid regulatory crackdowns.

 The country’s e-commerce giants are responding.
-Executives from the $123 billion Meituan, Alibaba and JD.com have made rare appearances alongside government officials in press conferences to detail what they are doing to ease distribution and last-mile delivery bottlenecks.
+Executives from the $123 billion Meituan, Alibaba (9988.HK) and JD.com (9618.HK) have made rare appearances alongside government officials in press conferences to detail what they are doing to ease distribution and last-mile delivery bottlenecks read more .
 Meituan has deployed self-driving trucks, recruited staff from other regions and rolled out a new emergency medical feature on its app.

 Financial returns look slim, however.
 It’s unlikely the apps can capitalise on surging demand: draconian restrictions have drastically reduced the number of couriers in China’s most populous city.
 Meituan and peers are operating at an estimated 10% to 20% of normal capacity, an industry executive told Breakingviews last week.
 Moreover, the costs of arranging hotels and daily Covid tests for drivers, securing special permits for trucks and clearing other administrative hurdles will add up.
 Last year, the operating margin at Meituan’s food delivery business was just 6.4%.